Semi-conjugacy rigidity for endomorphisms derived from Anosov on the 2-torus: Introduction

 For the DA endomorphisms with unstable cone-fields, we have the following result.
 Denote by Per$(f)$ the periodic points set of $f$, and $\lambda^s(p,f)$ the stable Lyapunov exponent at $p\in {\rm Per}(f)$.

-\begin{maintheorem} Let $f:\mtt$ be a $C^{1+\alpha}$-smooth $cu$-DA endomorphism semi-conjugate to its hyperbolic linearization $A:\mtt$.
+\begin{maintheorem} Let $f:\mtt$ be a $C^{1}$-smooth $cu$-DA endomorphism semi-conjugate to its hyperbolic linearization $A:\mtt$.
 Then $f$ is a special Anosov endomorphism.
 In particular, the semi-conjugacy is an injection, hence, the semi-conjugacy is a topological conjugacy.
 Moreover, $\lambda^s(p,f)=\lambda^s(A)$, for any $p\in {\rm Per}(f)$. \end{maintheorem}

-\begin{rmk} The recent work about the rigidity of Anosov endomorphisms on the existence of topological conjugacy \cite{AGGS23} shows that an Anosov endomorphism $g$ on $\TT^2$ is conjugate to its linearization $A$ if and only if its stable Lyapunov exponents at periodic points are the same as $A$.
-Here Theorem \ref{main-thm-cu} has the same taste as \cite{AGGS23}, where a key tool is the $A$-preimage set of every point becoming dense exponentially.
+\begin{rmk} The recent work about the rigidity of Anosov endomorphisms on the existence of topological conjugacy \cite{AGGS23} shows that a $C^{1+}$-smooth Anosov endomorphism $g$ on $\TT^2$ is conjugate to its linearization $A$ if and only if $g$ is special if and only if its stable Lyapunov exponents at periodic points are the same as $A$.
+In particular, the $C^{1+}$-regularity assumption is used only for proving that the constant periodic stable Lyapunov exponent implies the existence of conjugacy and the special property.
+A key tool in \cite{AGGS23} is the $A$-preimage set of every point becoming dense exponentially, see Lemma \ref{2 lem preimage dense linear}.
 Note that $g$ inherits this property, since the conjugacy is in fact H\"older continuous\cite{KH95}.
-However, the semi-conjugacy relating $f$ and $A$ here is a priori non-injective.
+However, the semi-conjugacy relating $f$ and $A$ in Theorem \ref{main-thm-cu} is a priori non-injective.
 And the method in the present paper is more general. \end{rmk}

 For the DA endomorphisms with stable subbundles, we have the following result.

 \begin{maintheorem} Let $f:\mtt$ be a $C^1$-smooth $sc$-DA endomorphism semi-conjugate to its hyperbolic linearization $A:\mtt$ via a surjection $h:\mtt$.
 Then $f$ is special.
 Moreover, the closure of $h$-injective points set